Doiii14/Telegram-Film-BOT/README.md

 ```
 ### Configuration

-* Create your own bot with botfather, copty your token and paste it into the var token
+* Create your own bot with botfather, copty your token and paste it into the code